- Eye Care

 - Contact Us

-The eye’s natural lens is flexible.
-It works like a camera lens to seamlessly adjust our focus from distance to near.
-As we age, the lens in your eye begins to stiffen which makes it more difficult to see at near.
-As presbyopia continues to progress over time reading glasses are needed more often for everyday tasks.
+The eye’s natural lens is flexible, and works similarly to a camera lens, adjusting our focus from distance to near.
+However, as we age, this lens becomes less flexible, unable to adjust your focus to help you see properly up close.
+To compensate for this, reading glasses are needed more often for everyday tasks.